Components of Gr\"obner strata in the Hilbert scheme of points: Combinatorics of lexicographic standard sets

-The iterated decomposition graph encodes all possible ways to build $\Delta$ from $r = \#\Delta$ single points by means of iterated Connect Four addition of standard sets.
-For giving this observation a more concise meaning, we attach to the iterated decomposition graph the following invariants.
+The iterated C4 decomposition graph encodes all possible ways to build $\Delta$ from $r = \#\Delta$ single points by means of iterated C4 addition of standard sets.
+For giving this observation a more concise meaning, we attach to the iterated C4 decomposition graph the following invariants.